syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 - Once all Workflows are executed, a series of documents are outputted, encapsulating the user's request into valid Kubernetes objects.

-* Those documents are schedule to an available Destination, which in turn has the necessary dependencies installed (via the Promise's `dependencies` field)
+* Those documents are scheduled to an available Destination, which in turn has the necessary dependencies installed (via the Promise's `dependencies` field)

 - The necessary infrastructure is created and configured, and the user can reference any necessary details in the Resource status field (e.g. how to connect to a service).